 - Women want to be fair during financial hardship; men advocate for themselves when they have financial problems.

 Did you see that last tip on how men and women view money differently?
 Generally speaking, men advocate for themselves when they’re having problems with their finances.
 Your boyfriend is asking you to loan him money because that’s what guys do.
 They advocate for themselves.
 And as a strong, smart, savvy woman you need to do the same.
 Advocate for yourself by saying no if you don’t want to lend your boyfriend money.
 You can also advocate for yourself if you say yes to your boyfriend’s request — but make sure you draw up a loan agreement.

 Don’t be afraid to ask your boyfriend need to sit down for a “money huddle.”
 If you’re tired of fighting about money and worried about how finances are affecting your relationship, tell him.
 You might even consider talking to a couples counselor if you and your boyfriend plan to get married.

 4. Separate business from your relationship – because a financial loan is business

 “My problem is that I think the world of him, but his mismanagement of his own money make me very uncomfortable in trusting his ability to repay me.
 Do I go with my gut feeling?
 How would I explain my reasoning to him without hurting our relationship?”

-“I think the world of you and I’m happy in our relationship, but I just can’t afford to lend you money.
-I’m in debt, I have mortgage payments, I don’t earn much money, and I don’t know what my financial future holds.
+The less you say to your boyfriend when he asks for money, the better!
+But you could also say, “I’m in debt, I have mortgage payments, I don’t earn much money, and I don’t know what my financial future holds.
 I wish I could help you, but I don’t have the money you need.”